Prepare the physical and virtual environments for flexibility and personalisation

 Consider how you support student agency in the inclusive design of your learning space.

-Knowledge of students influences design decisions
+Knowledge of learners influences design decisions

-Knowledge of students influences design decisions
+Knowledge of learners influences design decisions

 Anita Patel describes how UDL thinking has influenced her practice.